publiccodenet/about/activities/live-streaming/index.md

 ## Formats, length and schedule

 1. **Frequency**: Ambition to make it at least monthly.
-2. Two different **formats**: one for codebases, one for the Foundation.
+2. Two different formats: one for codebases, one for the Foundation.
 3. For the codebases, the format is an interview by two codebase stewards with someone from a codebase.
 4. For the Foundation, the format is a conversation between two persons from the foundation.
 This can be theoretical, about ideas and principles or about news.
 5. Language: English.